Case-data analysis & UK legal information — for self-represented litigants

 AI case brain

 All your documents organised, cross-referenced, and queryable.
-Your entire case in one place.
 Ask anything in plain English and get answers grounded in your actual evidence.

 Deadline tracking